-- 3. As a result, demand has increased for "green" products that are made from recycled, sustainable, and environmentally friendly materials. - 4.
-This is a class action lawsuit against H&M for selling a variety of personal, family, or household clothing products labeled with a green hangtag that claims that they are made with recycled and/or organic materials, when, in fact, they are made with virgin synthetic, conventionally grown, and/or non-organic materials. (identified in Exhibit A attached hereto) (hereinafter the "H&M Products" or the "Products").1 - 5.
-This action seeks to remedy the unlawful, unfair, deceptive, and misleading business practices of H&M with respect to the marketing and sale of the Products, which are sold throughout the State of Missouri and the United States. - 6.
+4. This is a class action lawsuit against H&M for selling a variety of personal, family, or household clothing products labeled with a green hangtag that claims that they are made with recycled and/or organic materials, when, in fact, they are made with virgin synthetic, conventionally grown, and/or non-organic materials. (identified in Exhibit A attached hereto) (hereinafter the "H&M Products" or the "Products").1

+- 5. This action seeks to remedy the unlawful, unfair, deceptive, and misleading business practices of H&M with respect to the marketing and sale of the Products, which are sold throughout the State of Missouri and the United States. - 6.
 In an effort to increase profits and to gain an advantage over its lawfully acting competitors, H&M falsely and misleadingly markets the Products as made with "recycled" and/or "organic" materials.
-H&M labels the Products with a green hangtag that claims that the Products are made with "recycled" and/or "organic" materials.
+H&M labels the Products with a green hangtag that claims that the Products are made with varying percentages of "recycled" and/or "organic" materials.
 Contrary to these representations, the Products are not made with any "recycled" and/or "organic" materials.
 Thus, the Products are not made from any recycled and/or organic materials that are less harmful and more beneficial to the environment.
-The marketing and labeling deceives consumers into believing that they are receiving Products that are made with "recycled" and/or "organic" materials, but H&M's Products do not live up to these claims.
+The hangtag labeling deceives consumers into believing that they are receiving Products that are made with "recycled" and/or "organic" materials, but H&M's Products do not live up to these claims. - 7.
+Conscious of consumers' increased interest in more Green products that are made from recycled and organic materials, and willingness to pay more for products perceived to meet